stitchdata/docs/_replication/preparing/data-typing/understanding-data-typing.md

 summary: "Learn about the data typing process Stitch performs during replication, including the types Stitch supports and how data will be loaded into your destination."

 key: "data-typing"
+category: "preparing, loading"
+content-type: "select-data, data-typing"

 layout: general
-content-type: "select-data, preparing"
 toc: true
-weight: 4
+weight: 1

 # -------------------------- #